 Your finished images for this session deserve as much care in processing as the wedding photos.
 If you’ve been hired for the big event, this will be your first opportunity to show the couple your best work.
 Make it count.

 An engagement shoot should be fun for everyone involved.
 Keep good photography practices in mind, but keep the atmosphere relaxed and happy.
-Good planning, people skills and and self-confidence will help ensure a successful outcome.
+Good planning, people skills, and self-confidence will help ensure a successful outcome.